Orlem: Localities

 Orlem is the channel for many Mumbai beaches such as Marve Beach, Aksa Beach, Madh Island, Erangal, and Dana Pani.

 Demographics

-Orlem was traditionally inhabited by the East Indians, Koli and SKP communities.
+Orlem was traditionally inhabited by the Bombay East Indians, Koli and SKP communities.
 According to a 2004 Church census, there were around 7,000 Tamil Catholics in the parish.
 With the huge boom of the call centre service industry in the 2000s, Orlem witnessed a large influx of young working class executives.

-Business

-Many businesses have grown in and around Orlem.
-Famous restaurants like Uncle's Kitchen, and shopping malls such as 'Inorbit Mall', 'Hypercity', 'D-Mart' & the new 'Infinity Mall' are close to Orlem.

 Education

-The major schools in Orlem are St. Anne's High School and Junior College, St. Anne International School, Shri Balaji International School, Carmel Of St. Joseph, and St. Joseph's School.
+The major schools in Orlem are St. Anne's High School and Junior College, St. Anne International School, Shri Balaji/Pinnacle High International School, Carmel Of St. Joseph, and Orchids International School.

 Sports

 Orlem is home to a vibrant sporting community, predominantly in the fields of hockey and football.

 Popular culture

 The writer Lindsay Pereira's debut novel, Gods and Ends, is the first to be set in Orlem.
 It was published by Penguin Random House in March, 2021, and focuses on the Goan Catholic community, as well as the East Indian and Mangalorean population of the suburb.
 The book was described in The Hindu as "a stark and fearless portrayal of the Roman Catholic community in the Bombay of yore."

+In the Hindi movie Merry Christmas, at the very beginning, Maria, a married women discloses to a stranger [whom she met by chance in a restaurant], that her husband had been spending the night in bed with his girl friend at Orlem.